Drona 2010

-Drona 2010 is a 2010 Indian Malayalam-language action horror film directed by Shaji Kailas.
+Drona 2010 is a 2010 Indian Malayalam-language psychological horror film directed by Shaji Kailas.
 Mammootty appears in dual role supported by Manoj K. Jayan, Suraj Venjaramoodu, Kaniha, Navya Nair, Thilakan, Jayan Cherthala, Biju Pappan, Lakshmi Sharma and K. P. A. C. Lalitha.
 Roles of Mammootty's assistants are played by Bala, Vijayakumar and Irshad.
-Scripted by A. K. Sajan.The film was released on 27 January 2010.
+Scripted by A. K. Sajan.
+The film was released on 27 January 2010.

 Plot

-Kunjunni, in an inebriated condition arrives on a rainy night to purchase Nelloor Mana, which is believed to be haunted by the ghost of Savithri.
+Kunjunni, an atheist from the US, in an inebriated condition arrives on a rainy night to purchase Nelloor Mana, which is believed to be haunted by the ghost of Savithri.
 Being crazy about old houses and palaces, Kunjunni, who is into real estate business was lured into this deal by Gireeshan, the son of Gupthan Namboothiri, a feudal landlord.
 In a fight with Kunjunni, his younger son had fallen from the terrace and had got paralyzed below the hips.
 Now Guptan Namboothiri wants to avenge for it.

 Upon reaching the old house, Kunjunni is attacked by the goons of Gireeshan, but he escapes miraculously.
 An atheist, Kunjunni leads a carefree life away from the traditions of his family and is in love with Thulasimani, the adopted daughter of Pisharody, the old friend of his late father, who was also a famous tantrik.
 In spite of all the blocks that comes his way, Kunjunni reaches back to own the house.
 Gireeshan leads him inside and he feels the presence of some supernatural powers inside.
 While stepping into the pond, he feels trapped inside and as if someone was pulling him down.
 The dead body of Kunjunni was found at the nearby river on next day.